CSI-SRM-NCR-Chapter/100-Days-of-Code/README.md

 Start:  Saturday, March 22, 2023
 End:    Monday, June 30, 2023

-The questions are picked from Leetcode and the submissions have to be done on individual Leetcode accounts as well as on CSI's GitHub repository "Hundred-days-of-Code"
+The questions are picked from Leetcode and the submissions have to be done on individual Leetcode accounts as well as on CSI's GitHub repository "Hundred-days-of-Code".

 In case of an issue, an allowance to miss one day per 7 days (or some other privilege) maybe considered, but backlogs have to be settled on by the participant later on in addition to making up for them by being consistent before the event duration ends.